-From the architect.
+Text description provided by the architects.
 Originally a huge parking space that served a tourism company, Suquan Yuan was part of a redevelopment plan that aspired to transform this area for retail use.

 There were two main challenges in the making of project, the first challenge was the scale of the entrance (6m wide) in contrast to the compound inside that was markedly bigger.
 This created a segregation between the interior commercial space and the street front that we felt was disadvantageous in the making of a retail space.
 The second challenge was the initial ambiguity of the project's program.
 As with most speculative developments, the use and functionality of the project was undefined during the design process.